AchrafKassioui/Learning-iOS-Dev/README.md

 - The definition of `travel` tells the order of execution of code
 - The call of `travel` is a shorthand syntax made without `()` and immediately trailed by a closure `{}`
-- The closure is the piece of code that was passed as parameter in the function signature
+- The closure is the piece of code that was passed as an argument in the function signature

 In Swift, when the last (or only) argument to a function is a closure, we can use the shorthand syntax.
 The shorthand syntax is used in SwiftUI such as: